Topic-Based vs Text-Based vs Timeline Editing: Which is Right for Long-Form Video?

-Text-based editing changed how we cut video.
+Three video editing approaches.
+Three completely different workflows.
+Timeline editing gives you frame-level control.
+Text-based editing changed how we cut.
 Topic-Based Editing changes what we decide to keep.

 TL;DR

-Text-based editing (Descript, Premiere Pro) lets you edit video by editing a transcript — cutting words, removing filler, rearranging sentences.
-Topic-Based Editing (NexClip AI) works at a higher level: it extracts the topics discussed in a video and lets you choose which topics to keep, automatically assembling a clip from the relevant segments.
-One is a cutting tool.
-The other is a decision tool.
+Timeline editing (Premiere Pro, Final Cut Pro, DaVinci Resolve) gives you frame-level control over clips on tracks — the traditional way to edit video, with maximum control and the steepest learning curve.
+Text-based editing (Descript) lets you cut video by editing a transcript — faster for trimming dialogue and removing filler.
+Topic-Based Editing (NexClip AI) works at a higher level — it extracts the topics discussed in a video and lets you choose which topics to keep, automatically assembling a clip from the relevant segments.
+Timeline is about control.
+Text-based is about faster cutting.
+Topic-based is about faster deciding — the biggest bottleneck in long-form video.

-Both approaches start with a transcript.
-Both use AI.
-Both help you edit video faster.
-But they operate at completely different levels of the editing process.
+All three methods help you turn raw footage into finished video, but they operate at completely different levels of the editing process.

 What is text-based editing?